Gen-R/climate-change-theme/README.md

 The criteria for adding channels (evolving): 1.
 No broadcaster channels; 2.
 Preferably made by scientists.

-If things go well the ambition would be to build up a bigger collectio.
+If things go well the ambition would be to build up a bigger collection.

-NB: It would also be interesting to find ways for channels to identify as being *Science* Climate Change channels and be cataloged and searchavble.
+NB: It would also be interesting to find ways for channels to identify as being Climate Change *Science* channels and be cataloged and searchavble.
 Please suggest ideas!
 So far we have:

  1. Add a tag to channels
  2. Add Crypto ID in channel description